Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Februari 2025 20.30.17 UTC
+- WIB: Kamis, 20 Februari 2025 21.26.49 UTC
-- WITA: Kamis, 20 Februari 2025 21.30.17 UTC
+- WITA: Kamis, 20 Februari 2025 22.26.49 UTC
-- WIT: Kamis, 20 Februari 2025 22.30.17 UTC
+- WIT: Kamis, 20 Februari 2025 23.26.49 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: nature
+Kategori: technology